iMoonLab/DeepHypergraph/docs/source/start/low_order/graph.rst

                 [0.4113, 0.5738],
                 [0.4051, 0.6875]])

-Message Propagation from vertex to vertex with different edge weights
+Message Propagation from Vertex to Vertex with different Edge Weights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     .. code:: python